You may not be from Auchenshuggle.

 They can be informal or informal.
 And if it’s formal, it means the men will be in kilts and the woman will be in dresses.
 But don’t worry if you don’t have a kilt, because the Scottish are never too strict about clothing!

-You’ll hear the bagpipes playing as you arrive (probably playing from the HI-FI, if you’re hosting it yourself!).
+You’ll hear the bagpipes playing as you arrive (probably playing from Spotify or YouTube, if you’re hosting it yourself!).
 Then the host will welcome the guests.
 And once everyone has sat down, someone or everyone will say the Selkirk Grace, which is a Scottish thanksgiving that was once said before meals.

 Here it is: